linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Once again, doubling  $y$  gives the yield to maturity.
 Remember that the number of periods used in the formula is double the number of years.

 Illustration 6-5.
-The yield to maturity for a zero-coupon bond selling for  $274.78 with a maturity value of$ 1,000, maturing in 15 years, is 8.8%, as computed below:
+The yield to maturity for a zero-coupon bond selling for  \$274.78 with a maturity value of\$ 1,000, maturing in 15 years, is 8.8%, as computed below:

 $$
 \text {F u t u r e v a l u e p e r d o l l a r d i n v e s t e d} = \frac {\mathbb {S} 1 , 0 0 0 .
 0 0}{\mathbb {S} 2 7 4 .
 7 8} = 3.
 6 3 9 2 7 5;